Towards complete characterization of topological insulators and superconductors: A systematic construction of topological invariants based on Atiyah-Hirzebruch spectral sequence: Conclusions and Outlook

 In this work, we have established a systematic framework to construct topological invariants based on AHSS in momentum space.
 We have applied our scheme to insulators and superconductors in all magnetic space groups and presented necessary information about topological invariants such as $[X^{(1)}]^{-1}$ and $[V^{(0)}]^{-1}$.
 Through some illustrative examples, we have shown that the constructed invariants can detect nontrivial topology, for which symmetry indicators do not work at all.

 Our work opens new avenues for future research.
 First, our scheme is applicable to various kinds of systems.
 In recent years, topological phases in non-Hermitian systems have attracted significant attention~\cite{PhysRevLett.120.146402,PhysRevX.8.031079,PhysRevLett.123.066404,PhysRevLett.123.066405,PhysRevX.9.041015,PhysRevLett.124.086801,PhysRevLett.125.126402,RevModPhys.93.015005,Zhang:2022aa,Ding:2022aa,doi:10.1146/annurev-conmatphys-040521-033133}.
-Since a non-Hermitian Bloch Hamiltonian can always be mapped to a Hermitian Hamiltonian with an additional chiral symmetry.
-Therefore, our scheme could be used to construct topological invariants of non-Hermitian systems for a given symmetry setting.
+Since K-theoretic classification techniques developed for Hermitian Hamiltonians have been successfully adapted to non-Hermitian settings, the AHSS-based construction developed in the present work may also provide a useful framework for constructing topological invariants for non-Hermitian Hamiltonians.
 More recently, spin space groups have been comprehensively classified~\cite{SpinSG_Song,SpinSG_Ren,SpinSG_Fang,SpinSG_Watanabe}.
 It turns out that there exist a lot of new symmetry classes.
 Our general scheme could also be applied to spin space groups.

 Second, our invariants can capture nontrivial topology in gapped phases on $2$-skeletons or gapless points on $2$-cells.
 This means that our invariants of gapped phases on $2$-skeletons sometimes detect gapless points on $3$-cells.
 Since the discovery of gapless points at generic momenta is usually challenging, it would be interesting to differentiate between the invariants for fully gapped phases and those for gapless points on $3$-cells.
 This distinction is achieved by computing the invariants for representative models of real-space classifications and examining which ones are for gapless points on $3$-cells.